olcf/olcf-user-docs/services_and_applications/slate/use_cases/helm_example.rst

 Note that this searches much more than the ``stable`` repo we added above, so you may need to add another repo with ``helm repo add``.
 Be sure to run ``helm repo update`` before installing new charts, to make sure the charts are up to date.

-You can also search only the repos that you have added to your local client with ``helm search repo``
+You can also search only the repos that you have added to your local client with ``helm search repo``.

 Writing Charts
 ^^^^^^^^^^^^^^